 - Teaching@Yale Day (T@YD), a one-day workshop for all first-time Teaching Fellows and Part-Time Acting Instructors that provides student and faculty perspectives on teaching and raises awareness about resources to support teaching.
 This program is a requirement for all GSAS first-time teaching fellows and new part-time acting instructors, and professional school students are encouraged to join us.

 - Certificate of College Teaching Preparation (CCTP), a program in college teaching that helps to prepare graduate students for the academic job market and results in a notation on the graduate transcript.

 - Associates in Teaching (AT), an initiative that allows advanced doctoral students to co-design and co-lead an undergraduate course with a faculty mentor.

 - Teaching Innovation Project (TIP) Grants, a funding opportunity for graduate students who develop innovative educational resources that promote learning in classrooms and other teaching settings.

 - McDougal Graduate Teaching Fellows, an opportunity to join a team that leads programs on effective teaching, develops teaching resources, and provides classroom teaching observations for graduate student instructors.

 - Instructional Consultations & Classroom Observations, a chance to get advice on course design, syllabus development, and job market materials, provided by the staff of the Poorvu Center for Teaching and Learning.

 Need more information or have questions?

 Please explore the Poorvu Center for Teaching and Learning website to see the wide array of available resources.
-Contact Suzanne Young, Director of Graduate and Postdoctoral Teaching Development, if you have any questions.
+Contact Gina Hurley, Associate Director of Graduate and Postdoctoral Teaching Development, if you have any questions.